Our Board members put their knowledge, expertise and passion to work to support innovation in Greater Philadelphia.

 Prior to Philadelphia School Partnership, Stacy was founder and principal of The Holland Group, a boutique consulting firm that served as a strategic advisor to public/private educational systems and philanthropic organizations.
 Previously, as Executive Director of The Lenfest Foundation, Stacy managed the foundation’s endowment and annual grant budget, and was a content expert and leader within national, regional and local civic and philanthropic communities.
 Before The Lenfest Foundation, she served as Chief of Strategic Partnerships for the School District of Philadelphia, where she built a new system for promoting the District’s fundraising initiatives and external relationships.
 Stacy also co-founded the Philadelphia Youth Network, growing the organization to a citywide entity dedicated to integrating services across more than 100 partners providing programming to nearly 20,000 youth annually.
 Stacy earned a doctoral degree in learning and development from the University of Pennsylvania’s Graduate School of Education.
 She also holds a bachelor’s in marketing from The College of New Jersey and a master’s in student personnel administration in higher education from Columbia University.

-For the last 38 years, Jody has volunteered at numerous non-profit organizations and served on the boards of The Philadelphia Zoo, The Philadelphia Orchestra, The Kimmel Center and The Agnes Irwin School, among others.
-She was President and CEO, and Chair of the Board of the Academy of Music from 2007 until 2013, and is currently Board Chair of the Philadelphia Zoo where she is assisting with the introduction of a young friends group and mentoring the next generation of volunteers and philanthropists.
+For the last 40 years, Jody has volunteered at numerous nonprofit organizations and served on the boards of The Philadelphia Zoo, The Philadelphia Orchestra, The Kimmel Center and The Agnes Irwin School, among others.
+She was President and CEO, and Chair of the Board of the Academy of Music from 2007 until 2013 and is currently Board Chair of the Philadelphia Zoo.
 She helped to create an academic scholarship, which includes support services, that enables students from the Community Partnership School, a PAIS accredited school serving children from Pre-K to 5th grade in a north central Philadelphia neighborhood, to attend SCH Academy.
-Jody has also established a foundation, The Joanna McNeil Trust, which supports the arts and education, with a primary focus on projects that restore or augment specialized lighting at historic properties.
+Jody has also established a foundation, The Joanna McNeil Trust, which supports the arts and education, and with a focus on projects that restore or augment specialized lighting at historic properties.
 She is currently working on the design of a National Light to commemorate USA250.

 Magda Martinez is a poet, vocalist, educator and performer whose passion for and belief in the power of the arts and social justice began in her youth.
 She has written, performed and produced her original works around the country.
 She currently serves as Chief Operating Officer of The Welcoming Center.